HCaldwell95/caldwell-cosmetics-full-stack/README.md

 &nbsp;

 ## Strategy
 In order to ensure the project aligns with these planes, it is vital to keep the target audience at the forefront at all times.
-It is vital to ensure that the project has real world use and that its design is transferrable to other sports events which also require the user to book a ticket.
+It is vital to ensure that the project has real world use and that its design is transferrable to other organisations which also require the user to book a treatment.

 The target audience consists of:
 * 18 – 65 year olds.